 - use the Cookie visitor condition to show the first ad when no ad was displayed before

-- use the Cookie visitor condition to show the following ads only if the previous ad in the rotation was displayed before
+- use the Cookie visitor condition to deliver the following ads only if the previous ad in the rotation was displayed before

-- use the Custom Code option to save the index of the current ad in a cookie
+- save the index of the current ad in a cookie using the Custom Code option

 Based on the logic above, the first ad uses these settings.